Aziz14/SmartPhoneProject/README.md

 • CodeBook.md is document that describes the study, including a brief description of the experiment, source of raw data, variables used, and how to generate a tidy dataset.

-• README.md :  A file that describes how to generate
+• README.md :  A file that describes how to generate the tidy dataset.

 • run_analysis.R: This is the R script that will generate the tidy data.